smartsdk/guided-tour/docs/platform/swarmcluster.md

 "Add Enviroment")

-Fill the `Name` and the optional `Description` and ensure the Enviroment Template is set to `Swarm`.
+Fill the `Name` and the optional `Description` and ensure the Enviroment Template is set to `Fiware Swarm`.

 ![img](./images/05-user-setup-swarm-03-new-env-details.png
 "Select Swarm as the Enviroment Template")

 You will be redirected to the environments list.
-Select the newly created environment.
+Select the newly created environment and switch to it! (it should now appear selected in the top-left corner).

 ![img](./images/05-user-setup-swarm-04-list-envs.png
 "Select newly created environment")